ABOUT THE EXHIBITION

 What to do when your native periphery suddenly becomes a place where the fate of the world is decided?
 And an even more complicated question: what if it suddenly ceases to be this place?

-Work on the fourth chapter of the exhibition began with reflections on the relationship between “we” and “I” in a time of war.
-The necessity of self-limitation and its forms, (dis)agreement with new externally imposed restrictions, and the role of self-censorship and mutual surveillance—these topics are not debatable in the conventional sense.
-Different positions on them cannot peacefully coexist within a single field.
-It is precisely from these tensions that cracks emerge, into which relationships, shared languages of understanding, and prospects for coexistence fall.
+The work on the fourth chapter of the exhibition began with reflections on the relationship between”we” and “I” in times of war.
+The necessity of self-restraint and its forms, (dis)agreement with new external restrictions, the role of self-censorship and mutual surveillance are topics that are not open to debate, as different positions on them cannot coexist peacefully in a single field.
+From these dilemmas, cracks emerge into which relationships and prospects for coexistence fall.

 Nikita Kadan